gulpjs/gulp/docs/advanced/creating-custom-registries.md

 By controlling how tasks are added to the registry, you can decorate them.

-For example if you wanted all tasks to share some data, you can use a custom registry to bind them to that data.
+For example, if you wanted all tasks to share some data, you can use a custom registry to bind them to that data.
 Be sure to return the altered task, as per the description of registry methods above:

 ```js
 const { registry, series, task } = require('gulp');